Quickly Exit Site

 Len Leach

-Len Leach is the Vice President of Information Technology at Urban Resource Institute.
+Len Leach is the Senior Vice President of Information Technology at Urban Resource Institute.
 In this role, he is responsible for the day-to-day operations and strategic vision of IT.
-Len has more than 25 years of experience managing information technology departments and ran his own IT consulting business where he led, implemented, and supported many for-profit and non-profit organization initiatives in the entertainment, corporate real estate, and non-profit industries.
+Len has more than 30 years of experience managing information technology and ran his own IT consulting business where he led, implemented, and supported many for-profit and non-profit organization initiatives in the entertainment, corporate real estate, and non-profit industries.
 He served as the Chief Information Officer and Vice President of Information Technology and Services for National Minority Supplier Development Council, Inc., and spent 13 years working for MTV as an on-air Technical Director and IT Director.

-Len earned his an MS in Technology Management from Columbia University and a BS in Computer Science from City College of New York.
+Len earned his MS in Technology Management from Columbia University and a BS in Computer Science from City College of New York.
 Len has served as Chair of the Board of Riverside Church and is currently a board member.
 He is also Treasurer of Teaneck, Englewood, Hackensack, Bogota, and Bergenfield Crime Stoppers.

 Beverly M. Riddick

-Beverly M. Riddick is Chief Operations Officer at Urban Resource Institute where she is responsible for providing strategic leadership for the Operations Division by working with the CEO and senior management to establish and execute the goals, strategies, plans, and policies of the Operations Division.
+Beverly M. Riddick is Chief Operations Officer at Urban Resource Institute where she is responsible for providing strategic leadership for the Operations Division by working with the CEO and senior management to establish and execute the goals, strategies, plans, and policies of the Operations Division, including real estate project management.
 Prior to joining URI, Ms. Riddick served as Executive Director at Ready To Work Business Collaborative where she built and launched a national nonprofit organization that connected employers to upskilled but overlooked members of the work force to help them achieve their profit and performance goals.
 Riddick spent the prior twenty years as Executive Director championing Montclair, NJ community values through affordable housing development and community revitalization.
 She holds a Master’s of Arts degree in Public Policy Analysis from Claremont Graduate University.
 Riddick earned a Bachelor of Arts degree in Urban Studies from Mount Holyoke College.

 Lesley Samuel-Young, LMSW